Aera Energy: Real estate development

 Two additional real estate projects are being planned.
 The Aera Master Planned Community would develop approximately 3000 acre of company-owned land in unincorporated Los Angeles and Orange counties, approximately where the county line intersects the Orange Freeway (SR-57).
 Part of the larger Brea-Olinda Oil Field, the property has been used for oil operations dating back to the 1890s and cattle grazing operations since the 1850s.
 Aera is pursuing approvals to develop this property for residential and commercial uses while devoting more than 1500 acre to recreation uses and open space restoration.
 The project will also preserve and enhance a wildlife corridor to improve regional open space connectivity.

 Aera owns a 50 percent interest in approximately 400 acre known as the Newport Banning Ranch property on the western edge of the city of Newport Beach.
 Aera is a participant in Newport Banning Ranch, LLC, which has submitted a proposal to build 1,375 homes, parks, a coastal inn, and a small commercial center on about 153 acre of the site, while preserving and restoring more than 55 percent of the property for open space and wildlife habitat uses.
 The project would remove oil facilities and restore the surface of most of the oil operations areas on the property, consolidating the remaining oil operations to two sites totaling about 20 acre.

-Counting current plans and proposals in Orange and southeastern Los Angeles Counties, Aera estimates that about two-thirds of the original land position held by Aera and its predecessors in these areas has been or will ultimately be devoted to park, recreation or open space uses.